 2) In order to compete in an event, each participant must register and sign the Waiver and Release of Liability Form prior to the start of the event.
-There will be no onsite registration for any event.
-Details about registration, including on-line registration, can be obtained at www.nvso.us.
+Details about registration can be obtained at www.nvso.us.

 3) In team competitions the youngest team member determines the age group.